joeylmaalouf/media-api-packages/README.md

 # Media Packages

-Contains a number of my different media-related Python packages, as well as examples showing how to use and combine them.
+Contains a number of my different media-related Python interfaces, as well as examples showing how to use and combine them.

 ## YouTube